7 Sampling

 again on the Boolean values to calculate the sample proportions.
 We compute virtual_prop_red

 with the count of red balls and the corresponding sample proportion for all 1000 random samples.
-The proportions for the first 10 samples are shown below:
+The proportions for the first 10 samples are shown:

 virtual_prop_red <- bowl |>